 Christmas can be an incredibly lonely time for older people, and with almost half of them now resigned to not being able to see their grandchildren on Christmas Day, it’s looking very bleak indeed.
 Every year, we host a ‘virtual Christmas party’ on Gransnet for those who do not have family around them.
 And this year it looks like there’ll be an even greater demand for virtual mince pies and cheesy elf jokes."
 Lara Crisp, Editor of Gransnet

 Will grandparents be able to hug their grandchildren?
-While many grandparents were looking forward to spending time with their families on Christmas Day, it's looking likely that a 'normal' Christmas is almost certainly off the cards.
-In fact, according to our latest research almost half of grandparents are resigned to spending the day on their own.
+While many grandparents were looking forward to spending time with their families on Christmas Day, most of their plans have now had to be changed.

 For some, it is a responsibility they are willing to bear: "If it means a granny is alone then so be it, we have to do our bit.”

 “This just makes me sad.
 I usually spend Christmas with my son and family in France.
 I’m trying not to think about it.”

 It's clear many people, especially grandparents, will be on their own over Christmas.
 And while nothing will make up for not being able to cuddle your precious grandkids, there are some things you can do to keep positive.